mitchac/procedures/nextflow_aws_batch.md

 ### Configure AWS batch environment

-Replace the VPC and public subnet ids in the following code with the values you captured previously then run the following command in your terminal
+Replace the VPC and public subnet ids in the following code with the values you captured previously then run the command in your terminal

 ```
 aws cloudformation create-stack \